 Low-income persons have a number of options for assistance in paying utility bills, some of which are listed below.
-For more information on any of these programs, volunteers should visit the DC Department of the Environment ("DDOE") website at www.ddoe.dc.gov.
+For more information on any of these programs, volunteers should visit the DC Department of Energy and Environment ("DOEE") website at www.doee.dc.gov.
 In case of emergency (e.g., when a District resident has received a disconnection notice for electric or gas service or these utilities are currently disconnected), call the Energy Hotline at (202) 673-6750.